Skip to main content

 2 test scenarios

-• Incremental redline generated from prior draft JR-document-editing-003.1
+• Generate incremental redline from previous sent draft JR-document-editing-003.1

 • Incremental redline reflects only new changes JR-document-editing-003.2